baasbox/docs/source/index.md

 This function is still **experimental**

-Links allow to connect documents and files each other.
+Links allow to connect documents and files to each other.
 They are similar to the relations in a relational database.
 Of course there are differences between relations and links.
 First of all, links have versus, secondly they have a name.

 Links are implemented using the graph capabilities of OrientDB that is the database engine embedded in BaasBox.

-For an example please see the code aside.
+As an example please see the code aside.

 ```
 customer